pivotal-anz/ci-ultimate/UsingConcourse.md

 Note that the task is actually executed by a Docker container, so I guess the Concourse VM has Docker installed internally.

-There are many, many images at http://dockerhub.com, we are using a linux VM running Java V8 since we want to run continuous intgration tests on __Spring Trader__ which is a Java application
+There are many, many images at http://dockerhub.com, we are using a linux VM running Java V8 since we want to run continuous intgration tests on _Spring Trader_ which is a Java application

 This task runs the `ci-test` script in `ci-ultimate-repo`.
 Which brings us to resources.

 ## Resources

+Resources are inputs and outputs.
+Typically a Concourse flow is defined as a project on github and is used as a resource for itself, like here.

+The task above defines two input resources `ci-ultimate-repo` (this project) and `cf-spring-trader-repo` (what we want to build, test and deploy).
+We will deploy to Cloud Foundry which is an _output_ resource.

-The `ci-ultimate-repo` input is a resource and it is specified as part of the job flow like this:
+A resource is specified as part of the job flow like this:

 ```
 resources: